artemnovichkov/iOS-26-by-Examples/README.md

 - **[RichTextEditor](iOS-26-by-Examples/Views/RichTextEditor.swift)**: Utilizes the improved `TextEditor` for rich text editing with attributed strings.
 - **[SFSymbolsView](iOS-26-by-Examples/Views/SFSymbolsView.swift)**: Animates and customizes SF Symbols with new symbol effects and variable values.

+## Contributing

+Contributions are welcome!
+If you have an example, improvement, or fix to share, feel free to open a pull request or submit an issue.
+Please ensure your code follows the style of the existing examples.

 ## Author

 Artem Novichkov, https://www.artemnovichkov.com/